minhazulamin1/NovaTech-Electronics-E-Commerce-Performance-Analysis/README.md

       <hr>
       Redesigning incentives around return visits, rather than just basket value, is the highest-leverage change available.
       <br><br>
-      If NovaTech converted just <b>5% of one-time buyers</b> to repeat customers at the returning-customer lifetime value of €616, it would generate approximately <b>€1.7M in incremental annual revenue</b>.
+     If NovaTech converted just 5% of one-time buyers, those currently averaging €248 per order, into returning customers averaging €283, it would generate approximately €1.7M in incremental annual revenue, a 34% lift on the 2022 revenue base with zero acquisition cost.
       <br><br>
       This represents a <b>34% lift</b> on the 2022 revenue base, achieved with minimal cost since these customers already exist in the database.
     </td>